raul-izquierdo/english/sources/vocabulary/The Individual/Feelings and Moods.md

     = It is not a surprise (ligeramente más formal) `It is not a surprise that he's leaving the company` = It comes AS no surprise (más formal)`It comes as no surprise that he's leaving the company` = it's no wonder (informal - no es de extrañar) `It's no wonder you're tired after working all day`

-## Negative States

-nervioso = nervous `I always get nervous before a job interview` ansioso/nervioso = anxious `I feel anxious when I have to speak in public`

-estresado = stressed `I'm stressed about my workload`

-deprimido = depressed `He felt depressed after losing his job`

-inquieto
-    = uneasy (inquieto mentalmente) `There was an uneasy silence in the room after the announcement` = restless (inquieto físicamente) `The child was restless and couldn’t sit still during the movie`

-enfadado = angry `I was angry when I found out the truth` enfadar
-    = to anger `The noise from the construction site angered the neighbors` = to make <sbody> angry `The noise from the construction site made the neighbors angry`

-molestar/molesto
-    = to bother (incomodar) `The noise from the construction site bothered the neighbors` = to annoy (pelín más molesto que bother) `The noise from the construction site annoyed the neighbors` - `... made the neighbors annoyed`
-    = to irritate (el más intenso) `The noise from the construction site irritated the neighbors`

-perturbar
-    = to disturb `The noise from the construction site disturbed the neighbors`

-decepcionar/decepcionado
-    = to disappoint `The movie disappointed the critics` - `I was disappointed with the movie` = to let down `The movie let down the critics` -  `I was let down by the movie` = to fail to meet expectations `The movie failed to meet the critics' expectations` = to upset `The movie upset the critics` - `I was upset with the movie`

-absorto = engrossed `He was engrossed in the book`

-intimidado, acobardado = daunted `He felt daunted by the challenge`

-melancólico / sombrío = gloomy `The rainy weather put everyone in a gloomy mood`

-avergonzado
-    = embarrassed (más vergüenza) `I feel embarrassed when I make a mistake` = ashamed (más culpa) `I feel ashamed when I lie to my friends`.

-destrozado (emocionalmente) = gutted `She felt gutted after failing her driving test`

-desesperado = desperate `She felt desperate when she lost her job`

-desanimado
-    = discouraged `He felt discouraged after failing the test` = (de bajón) down `He's been feeling a bit down lately`

-desanimarse = put off `Don't be put off by the critics`

-desesperanzado = hopeless `He felt hopeless after the news`

-abrumado = overwhelmed `She felt overwhelmed by the amount of work`

-harto = fed up
-    ?
-Estoy harto del ruido constante : `I'm fed up with the constant noise`

-tristeza = sadness `A wave of sadness washed over him as he remembered his friend` triste = sad `She felt sad when she heard the news`

-ira / enfado = anger `He clenched his fists, his face red with anger`

-asco = disgust `He felt disgust at the sight of the rotten food`

-frustración = frustration `He sighed in frustration at not being able to solve the puzzle`

-vergüenza = shame `A feeling of shame washed over him after his mistake`

-culpa = guilt `She felt guilt for forgetting her promise`

-celos = jealousy `A pang of jealousy hit him when she saw them together`

 ## Fear